Kietpawpan/esc/README.md

 ## carbon emission reduction (CER)
 > [!NOTE]
-> CER = C * EF
+> CER = C * w * EF

+where,
+- CER is carbon emision reduction (tonCo2eq)
+- C is the number of burned plastic cups (cups)
+- w is the weight of one plastic cup (0.015 kg)
-where, C = the number of burned plastic cups; EF = the average emission factor from plastic cup burning (3.54 kgCo2eq/kg).
+- EF is the average emission factor from plastic cup burning (3.54 kgCo2eq/kg).